vignesh-murugan-dev/Communities/README.md

 ## 📝 License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL 3.0 license.